bkpecho/SimpliAdmin/AppEnhancementChecklist.md

 - [ ] Add an additional flash message for customer data deletion
 - [ ] Incorporate a modal on the delete button in the dashboard
 - [ ] Refine the about page
+- [ ] Integrate responsive active class names on dashboard / about